Your Diet & Breast Cancer

 A healthy diet helps your whole body, but did you know it can be good to reduce your cancer risk too?

-What you eat affects your weight, and obesity raises your odds for breast cancer.
+However, what you eat affects your weight, and obesity can increase your risk for breast cancer.
 If you’ve already had the disease, extra pounds can also make it more likely to return.

-If you choose a healthy diet – one rich in vegetables, whole grains, chicken, and fish – you may boost your chances of living longer after breast cancer.
+If you choose a healthy diet you may boost your chances of living longer after breast cancer.

 What are the things that can make a positive difference?